 Although I've wanted to go "greener" for a long time, EVs simply aren't ready for the masses yet—even the "affordable" Bolt or Kona.
-It's tough to beat the base price of $23K for the Crosstrek—probably the most affordable SUV—when an EV would have started at $37K or so (and you couldn't give me a Tesla); besides, even the impressive range of 200+ miles for the Bolt and Kona is no match for a modern internal combustion vehicle, and the Crosstrek delivers pretty impressive mileage.
+It's tough to beat the base price of $23K for the Crosstrek—probably the most affordable SUV—when an EV would have started at $37K or so (and you couldn't give me a Tesla); besides, even the impressive range of 200+ miles for the Bolt and Kona is no match for a modern internal combustion vehicle, and the Crosstrek delivers pretty impressive mileage (>35 MPG).
 I might have gone with another Forester, but as is so often the case with established car models, the Forester was getting larger every year; it had grown to nearly the size of its bigger brother, the Outback, which was too big for my tastes, not to mention too expensive.

 Now, to be fair, I'd also seriously considered a Chevy Spark (above), solely because one can be had for less than $15K.
-But in the end I simply couldn't stoop that low, because the Crosstrek brought so much to the party for only $8K more: all-wheel drive, impressive ground clearance, an outstanding track record, and a raft of other perks, not to mention styling that's not an embarrassment.
+But in the end I simply couldn't stoop that low, because the Crosstrek brought so much more to the party for only an additional $8K: all-wheel drive, impressive ground clearance, an outstanding track record, and a raft of other perks, not to mention styling that's not an embarrassment.
 And given that I live at the end of a half-mile driveway, only some of which occasionally gets plowed, I've come to appreciate the advantages—and, in particular, the safety—of a car like the Crosstrek.

 Full Car History